metadriverse/metadrive/documentation/source/install.rst

 #.
 Install Torch: ``conda install pytorch==1.12.1 torchvision==0.13.1 torchaudio==0.12.1 cudatoolkit=11.6 -c pytorch -c conda-forge``
 #.
 Install CuPy: ``pip install cupy-cuda11x``
 #.
 Install Cuda-Python: ``conda install -c nvidia cuda-python``
 #.
-For verifying your installation, cd ``metadrive/examples`` and run ``python verify_image_on_cuda.py``
+For verifying your installation, cd ``metadrive/examples`` and run ``python verify_image_observation.py --cuda``

 After running the script, if no error messages, then congratulations!
-It works. you can also use ``python verify_image_on_cuda.py --render`` to visualize the image observations.
+It works. you can also use ``python verify_image_observation.py --render`` to visualize the image observations.
-Besides, a ``--native`` flag can be added to benchmark the original image collection pipeline as a comparison.
+Besides, removing ``--cuda`` flag enables benchmarking the original image collection pipeline as a comparison.
+And ``--camera`` argument is for choosing sensors from ["rgb", "depth, "semantic", "main" (default)].